 So, Should You Take Supplements?

-Whether or not you should take supplements is a question that each person has to answer for themselves, and it’s not something that I can give you a “yes” or “no” answer for.
-I hope some of these points to consider have been helpful in helping you to make that decision for yourself.
+Whether or not you should take supplements is a question that each person has to answer for themselves, and it’s not something that I can give a “yes” or “no” answer for.
+But I hope that some of these points to consider have been helpful in helping you to make that decision for yourself.

 For me personally, I feel that food is the best and most preferable way to get the nutrients that we need, but I also think that supplements can be a good option for times when we can’t get those nutrients from food alone.